Nabi Bakhsh Baloch: Career

-The next five volumes (8th to 12th) were designed to cover the Mughal Empire: (8) Babur & Humayun.
-(9) Akbar, (10) Jahangir & Shahjahan, (11) Aurangzeb, and (12) Decline of Moghuls.
-The next seven volumes (13th to 19th) were expected to cover ‘Local Rulers’: (13) Sultans of Bengal, Jaunpur, Awadh; (14) Deccan and 18 Mysore; (15) Gujrat & Malvah; (16) Sindh; (17) Punjab & Sarhad; (18) Baluchistan; and (19) Kashmir.
-The 20th volume was to cover the British Period: Freedom Movements.
-The remaining five volumes (21st to 25th) were planned to cover various aspects of the ‘Islamic Heritage’: (21) Governmental Institutions (Establishment), (22) Education, Social Sciences, Physical Sciences, Mathematics, Navigation, (23) Communications, City Development, Agriculture, Industry & Technology, Trade & Commerce, (24) Art of Construction (Architect and Archeology) and related Arts & Skills, and (25) literature.

-In November 1980, Baloch was called upon to take charge as the first Vice Chancellor of the International Islamic University, Islamabad.
-The university became functional in shortest possible time under Baloch's punctilious and sanguine management.
-However, he resigned in August, 1982 and continued his work at the National Institute of Historical Research until October, 1982.
-From 1983 to 1989, Baloch served as adviser to ‘National Hijra Council.’
-Here, Baloch began work on the ‘One Hundred Great Books of Islamic Civilization’_ a project that was of high standing in its originality and literary value.
-In all, eleven works were published out of which five were produced under Baloch’s personal supervision.
-The work on remaining six was finalized, but published after he left the organization (1989) and returned to his hometown, Hyderabad.
+In November 1980, Baloch was appointed the first Vice-chancellor of the International Islamic University, Islamabad.
+He resigned in August 1982 and continued his work at the National Institute of Historical Research until October 1982.
+From 1983 to 1989, Baloch served as adviser to the National Hijra Council.
+Here, he began work on the "One Hundred Great Books of Islamic Civilization" project.
+In all, eleven works were published out of which five were produced under Baloch’s supervision.
+The work on the remaining six was finalized but published after he left the organization and returned to Hyderabad.

 Books that were edited with introductions by Baloch under the Great Books Project are as follows: